Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 This module is used to manage Azure Virtual Networks, Subnets and Peerings.

+This module is composite and includes sub modules that can be used independently for pre-existing vitual networks.
+These sub modules are:

+- subnet - The subnet module is used to manage subnets within a virtual network.
+- peering - The peering module is used to manage virtual network peerings.

 ## Features

 This module supports managing virtual networks and their associated subnets together or independently.
 There is no separate AVM for subnets, this is also the subnet module.